Updated August 2023

 Employer-sponsored coverage is considered to be affordable to the employee if the employee’s share of the premium is less than 8.39 percent of the employee’s household income in 2024, regardless of the cost to cover family members.
 If coverage is affordable and meets minimum value, the employee is not eligible for a premium tax credit.
 For example:

 - Jose and Alma Reyes are married and have two children.
 Jose has an annual salary of $25,000.
 Alma earns $10,000 from part-time work.
 Jose’s share of the premium for his employer-sponsored health insurance is $2,500 per year to cover only him (or 7.1 percent of household income).
 Jose’s health insurance is considered affordable because it costs less than 9.12 percent of Jose and Alma’s household income, even though it is 10 percent of Jose’s income alone.
 If their household income decreases — for example, if Alma loses her job — then Jose’s insurance would not be considered affordable.
 In that situation Jose and Alma could “jump the firewall” and become eligible for a premium tax credit.
-[In either scenario, their children are likely eligible for Medicaid or the Children’s Health Insurance Program (CHIP).]
+[In either scenario, their children are likely eligible for Medicaid.

 How do you measure the affordability of family coverage offered by an employer?

 - Jose and Alma are married and have two children.
 Jose and Alma have combined annual income of $35,000.
 Jose’s employer offers employee-only and family coverage.
 Employee-only insurance costs $2,500 per year (7.1 percent of household income) and coverage for the entire family costs $6,000 per year (17 percent of family income).
-Family coverage is considered affordable, even though it costs more than 9.83 percent of household income, because Jose’s employee-only insurance is affordable.
-The offer of affordable family coverage means that Jose, Alma and their children are not eligible for a premium tax credit, even if they turn down the employer offer of family coverage and instead opt for employee-only coverage or no coverage at all.
+Family coverage is not considered affordable, because it costs more than 9.12 percent of household income.
+Because the family coverage offered is unaffordable, Alma and the children are eligible for a premium tax credit, and if their children are not eligible for Medicaid or the Children’s Health Insurance Program (CHIP), they would be eligible for a premium tax credit, too.

 If a family has multiple sources of insurance for which they pay multiple premiums, do those costs factor into the affordability test?